fvollmer/GS108Tv2-reverse-engineering/README.md

 ## Miscellaneous Stuff:
  * You can just edit the kernel files in the build directory and do a `make target/linux/install` to avoid recompiling everything.
 This way only the kernel is rebuild and a new image is created.

+## Related Devices
+The GS700TR appears to be especially interesting device.
+The [source code release](https://www.downloads.netgear.com/files/GPL/GS7XXTR_V3.0.1_src.zip.zip) contains linux sources for the `bcm56218`.
+These sources are very similar to the ecos sources and the ssb core mapping appears to be the same.
+Needs further investigation.

+## Special Thanks
+Thanks for the useful advices at the #openwrt-devel IRC channel.
+Especially to KanjiMonster who helped me with informations regarding the MIPS architecture and the SSB bus.
+The GS700TR sources were als discovered by KanjiMonster.

 ## Related Links
  * https://openwrt.org/docs/guide-developer/add.new.device